cchao93/Context-Sensitive-Spell-Checker/README.md

 # Context-Sensitive-Spell-Checker

-Thing to do before writing that paper (in the order of urgency, * = must be done)
+Thing to do before writing that paper (in the order of urgency)

+MUST BE DONE
--* Combine POS trigrams with context words
+- Combine POS trigrams with context words
--* Prune confusion sets using the method Elif talked about and see if that improves accuracy
+- Prune confusion sets using the method Elif talked about and see if that improves accuracy
--* Stopwords (should include start, end, and unknown tokens) -* Precision & Recall
+- Stopwords (should include start, end, and unknown tokens)
+- Precision & Recall
--* Use various data sources & take measurements for everything we've done for the paper
+- Use various data sources & take measurements for everything we've done for the paper

+OPTIONAL
 - Get trigram Viterbi to work
 - Play around with different k and min-threshold values and see if that improves accuracy